PheelaV/LittleRatura/README.md

 # Posting new books

-1. Use MD posting [template](https://github.com/Feelav/LittleRatura/blob/master/docs/templates/md.md) or use DOCX posting [template](https://github.com/Feelav/LittleRatura/blob/docs/templates/word.docx) and either contact the [administrator](mailto:koudas1009@gmail.com) or convert it to MD by your self using the ps1 script in docs
+1. Use MD posting [template](https://github.com/Feelav/LittleRatura/blob/master/docs/templates/md.md) or use DOCX posting [template](https://github.com/Feelav/LittleRatura/blob/docs/templates/word.docx) and either contact the [administrator](mailto:koudas1009@gmail.com) or convert it to MD by yourself using the ps1 script in docs
 1. Only use formating that is already existing in the templates
 1. Never forget to include an apropriate header if submitting a MD file - example is down below
 1. If the category or authors name is already used in the category or tag block, use the existing one